SixArm/mast-cell-help/topics/histamine-intolerance-symptoms/index.md

 Common symptoms:

-* Headaches and Migraines: Histamine can cause blood vessels to dilate, leading to headaches and migraines in some individuals.
+* **Headaches and Migraines**: Histamine can cause blood vessels to dilate, leading to headaches and migraines in some individuals.

-* Flushing: Histamine can contribute to the dilation of blood vessels, causing redness and flushing of the skin.
+* **Flushing**: Histamine can contribute to the dilation of blood vessels, causing redness and flushing of the skin.

-* Hives (Urticaria): Raised, itchy welts or hives on the skin can occur as a result of histamine release.
+* **Hives (Urticaria)**: Raised, itchy welts or hives on the skin can occur as a result of histamine release.

 Respiratory symptoms: